OscarGB/Prog-2/README.md

 # Prog-2
-This repository includes de 4 practices done during the curse of Prog-2 in UAM during the first year of the double degree in computer engineering and mathematics.
-The practices deal with different structures that are possible in the computational world, such as queues, stacks, trees or lists.
+This repository includes the 4 practices done during the curse of Prog-2 in the first year of the double degree in computer engineering and mathematics realized in UAM (Madrid, Spain) The practices deal with different structures that are possible in the computational world, such as queues, stacks, trees or lists.

 # More information: